NIFK14013U Tropical Forests, People, and Policies

 Understand key contemporary issues in tropical forestry,

-	including forest-dependency, deforestation, national and global
+including forest-reliance, deforestation, national and global

 forest policy and processes, and the potential of using

 Understand basic environmental product valuation methods

 Apply principles, theories, and frameworks to case studies